svdgoor/MCSM/README.md

 You will also need a version of [Python](https://www.python.org/).
 To make this, I used [Python 3.9.5](https://www.python.org/ftp/python/3.9.5/python-3.9.5-amd64.exe).

 ## Configuration
-There are 3 parts to confiugure
+There are 3 parts to configure

 #### Java
 By default, Server Manager uses the following paths: